 Applications in all areas will be accepted, but investigators must explain how the proposed research will facilitate future extramural funding.
 Resubmission applications will be accepted.

 We anticipate a total of $40,000 in available funds.
-There is no maximum allowable per application, but investigators are encouraged to consider the program’s goal to fund as many applications as possible.
+Awards typically range from $10,000 to $20,000, and investigators are encouraged to consider the program’s goal to fund as many applications as possible.
 Matching funds or tangible support from relevant Division(s) is strongly encouraged.
 Budget requests may include items necessary to strengthen an important area for the research enterprise, including salary support for investigators.
 No indirect costs are allowed.

-Two announcements are anticipated for the 2017-2018 academic year.
-The second call is anticipated in April 2018.
+Two announcements are planned for each academic year.
+This announcement opens the second call for proposals in AY2017-18.
 Future announcements will be issued in the fall and spring of each academic year.
-The AY2018-19 announcements are expected to occur in September 2018 and February 2019.

 REVIEWS AND FUNDING DISBURSEMENT